 » View Snowy Range Ski Area Lodging Options

 Last, but not least, Mt.
-Hood Ski Bowl, near Portland, is a sure bet with its long ski season.
+Hood Ski Bowl, near Portland, is one of Oregon’s best values.
 All total it’s home to 1,500 feet of vertical and 960 acres of skiable terrain with 10 chairs and surface lifts.
 Mt.
 Hood Skibowl also boasts the largest night skiing terrain in the country.
-The window price for a lift ticket is around $80.
-Note the pass doesn’t guarantee you parking.
+Lift tickets for the day are typically under $100, while tickets for night skiing are $64.

 FAQ